w3c/guide/council/council.md

 ### Publishing Formal Objections {#publishing-fos}

-Formal Objections must be made public using [public-review-comments](https://lists.w3.org/Archives/Public/public-review-comments/), no later than when the relevant council is initiated.
+A record of each Formal Objection against a decision regarding a publicly-available document must be made publicly available, using [public-review-comments](https://lists.w3.org/Archives/Public/public-review-comments/); likewise, a record of each Formal Objection against a Member-visible decision must be made available to Members.
+Publication of Formal Objections must be made no later than when the relevant council is initiated.
 The team should publish formal objections as soon as reasonable within the 90 days investigation and mediation period, with some considerations including:

 - all Formal Objections must be published, even those that are expected to be — or have already been — withdrawn.
 - the Formal Objection ought to be made public as soon as it is received if it needs to be discussed by a [W3C Group](https://www.w3.org/groups/).